borntyping/python-colorlog/README.rst

 Compatibility
 =============

 colorlog works on Python 2.6 and above, including Python 3.

+On Windows, install `colorama` for it to work properly.

 Tests
 =====